-Dr. Stekel has attained an international position both as an analyst and as a writer of technical works; he is able to describe his Technique of Analytic Psychotherapy as the fruit of thrity years' experience; in that book the analyst's working hypothesis is that the patient is suffering from a scotoma and the analyst's goal is to lead the patient towards a "lightning flash of illumination"; this view dominates the whole treatment and is relevant to the whole class of parapathies or psychoneuroses; finally, there is a good deal of evidence for Dr. Stekel's independence of mind and his readiness to abide by results.
-However, there perhaps are those whom
+To those not disinclined to agree with Dr. Stekel, one may say that there exists empirical evidence for a psychotherapeutic notion in the measure that the notion is operative in actual treatment, that it is operative in aik the treatment partial of all types of disorder rather than in a selection of types, that it survives prolonged and varied experience, that the survival contrasts with a readiness to drop unferified notions, that failures cannot be traced to the notion in question.
+No₩ Dr. Stekel has attained an international position both as an analyst and as a writer of technical works; he is able to describe his Technique of Analytic Psychotherapy as the fruit of thirty years experience; in that ///k the analyst's working hypothesis is that the patient is suffering from a scotoma and the xaxi analyst's goal is to lead the patient towards a "lightsning flash of illumination"; this view dominates the whole treatment and is relevant to the whole class of parapathies or psychoneuroses; finally, there is a good deal of evidence for Dr. Stekel's independence of mind and his readiness to abide by results.

-Dr. Stekel's favor for an opinion provides presumptive evidence that the opinion is erroneous or at least rash.
+However, there perhaps are those to whom Dr. Stekel's favor for an opinion provides presumptive evidence that the opinion is erroneous or at least rash.
 To them I would point out that the present issue is not the validity of the whole of Dr. Stekel's theory and practice but solely the existence of empirical evidence for a single correlation.
-I am not asking for the adoption of Dr. Stekel's active method; I am not even urging that analytic treatment is desirable; my concern is restricted to a theoretical issue, and my question is whether or not evidence exists.
+I am not asking for the adoption of Dr. Stekel's active method; I am not even urging that analytic treatment is desirable; my concern is restricted to a theoretical issue, and my question is whether or not evadence exists.
 It seems to me that a negative answer is impossible.
-Even if one prescinds entirely from Dr. Stekel and his pupils, still there occur other analytic treatments in which the cure operates through knowledge; but the knowledge in question is of a particular kind; it is not sensitive knowledge apart from organization through insights. for hypnosis is not a satisfactory method; it is not knowledge on the level of critical reflection and judgment, for delusions are not the principal characteristic of psychoneurosis; it is the intermediate factor that we have been investigating under the name of insight, and on the present theoretical level it makes no difference whether the patient be led to the insight by an active method or left to discover it for himself by a passive method.
+Even if one prescinds entirely from Dr. Stekel and his pupils, still there occur other analytic treatments in which the cure operates through knowledge; but the knowledge in question is of a particular kind; it is not sensitive knowledge apart from organization through insights. for hypnosis is not a satisfactory method; it is not knowledge on the level of critical reflection and judgment, for delusions are not the developing principal body of psychoneurosis; it is the intermediate factor that we have been investigating under the name of insight, on the present theoretical level and/it makes no difference whether the patient be led to the insight by an active method or left to discover it for himself by a passive method.